-Businesses on Fixed Energy Contracts are normally charged with a fixed rate of pence per day or pounds per month, depending on their supplier.
+Businesses on Fixed Energy Contracts are normally charged with a fixed rate of pence per day.

-Standing charges (as well as Unit Rates) might fluctuate based on a number of different factors for businesses on Fixed Energy Contracts.
+Standing charges (as well as Unit Rates) might fluctuate based on a number of different factors.
 Some suppliers tend to alter the fee on a per-meter basis as opposed to Fixed Energy Contracts.

-Now that we’ve fully grasped the sole purpose of standing charges, let’s dig in a little deeper and find out whether or not your business will benefit from a no standing charge tariff.
+Let’s dig in a little deeper and find out if your business will benefit from a no standing charge tariff.